tutti-ch/react-styleguide/src/styles/Colors/Readme.md

 The user interface colors derive from the brand and are used according to WCAG AA standards.

-The colors can be found in [react-mypages/src/styles/style_guide/\_colors.scss](https://github.com/tutti-ch/react-mypages/blob/master/src/styles/style_guide/_colors.scss "Link to react-mypages github repo").
+The colors can be found [here](https://github.com/tutti-ch/react-styleguide/blob/master/src/styles/Colors/_colors.scss "Link to react-mypages github repo").

 ### Greyscale